SIXTEEN

 "Good, now go tell Donna she can go home.”

-"Sure, Louie."
-The redhead blew him a kiss and shut the door behind her.
+The redhead blew him a kiss and shut the door.

-Louie stretched his muscles.
+Louie was alone.
+He stretched his muscles.
 It had been long couple of days.
-Exhaustion was sapping his body, but a little speed could eke out another evening of work.
-His doctor had cautioned him repeatedly that the drug would kill him someday, however other than collapsing into a coma each time he slept, the occasional headaches, and his fraying frayed, Louie was fine and he checked his computer for the monthly figures from his line of gay porno books published out of New York.
+Exhaustion had sapped his body.
+A little speed could eke out another evening of work.
+His doctor had cautioned him repeatedly that the drug would kill him someday, however other than collapsing into a coma at bedtime, the headaches, and his frayed nerves, Louie was fine and he checked his computer for the monthly figures from his line of gay porno books published out of New York.
 The cellular phone inside his jacket vibrated again.

 Louie almost answered, but switched off the power, for what he needed right now was a few minutes by himself.
 His elbows rested on the edge of his desk, hands cradling his head.
 His eyes slid shut.
 Even in this semi-state of sleep Louie could only think about his work.